hanspr/mi-ide/config/mi-ide/help/help.md

 topic `> help commands`.
 When I write `> ...` I mean press CtrlE and then type whatever is there.

-Move the cursor around with the mouse or the arrow keys.
+Move the cursor around with the mouse or the arrow keys, or the predefiened alternate keys : Alt-(jkli) [left,down,right,up].
 Type `> help defaultkeys` to  get a quick, easy overview of the default hotkeys and what they do.

-For more info on rebinding keys, see type `> help keybindings`.
+`In Navigation` mode the window has a red frame, and you can use the navigation keys without pressing Alt, in this case just use :
+* jkli (left,down,right,up)
+* up (page up, page down)

+All read buffers are set to Navigation mode, to change from Navitation Mode to normal mode, type : Ctrl-N

-If the colorscheme doesn't look good, you can change it with `> set colorscheme ...`.
+If the color theme doesn't look good, you can change it with `> set colorscheme ...`.
 You can press tab to see the available colorschemes, or see more information with `> help colors`.

-Press CtrlW to move between splits, and type `> vsplit filename` or `> hsplit filename` to open a new split.
+Press Alt-Shift-(qw) to move between splits, and type `> vsplit filename` or `> hsplit filename` to open a new split.

+Press Alt-Shift-(as) to move between tabs.

 ## Accessing more help